emqx/neuron-docs/en_US/quick-start/mqtt-config.md

 * Name: fill in the application name, for example, mqtt;
 * Plugin: select the plugin of mqtt;

-## Step 2, Setting Parameters of MQTT client.
+## Step 2, Setting parameters of MQTT client.

 Configure the parameters required for MQTT client.